mchmarny/buildstatus/README.md

 ```

 > When prompted to "allow unauthenticated" select "n" for No. That will set that service private so that we can use service account later to enable PubSub to "push" evens to this service.

-Once deployment is completed, make sure to capture the URL that's generated for this service.

 ## Service Account & Authorization